-Covering an area of 165.5 meters squared (365 m wide, 860 m long, max.
-8 m deep), the Feldmochinger See is the largest lake within Munich's city limits.
+Covering an area of 165.5 square meters (365 m wide, 860 m long, max.
+8 m deep), the Feldmochinger See is the largest lake in Munich city.

 Lakes in and around Munich

-Although the majority of Bavaria's larger lakes lies outside of Munich, the city also has some beautiful lakes and rivers within its boundaries.
+Although the majority of Bavaria's large lakes lie outside of Munich, the city also has some beautiful lakes and rivers within its boundaries.

 Lerchenauer Lake might not be the most adored spot in Munich, but it's on a constant road to improvement.
-Despite its poor water quality, caused by problems with the purification system, many visitors still come to enjoy the grassy fields and take in some sun.
-There is also plenty of open space in addition to a play area for children.
+Despite its poor water quality (caused by problems with the purification system), many visitors still come to enjoy the grassy fields and some sun.
+There is also plenty of open space and a play area for kids.

-Fasaneriesee is ideal for both swimmers and those who prefer to keep dry.
-Offering a beautiful landscape with winding paths, the lake's surrounding area is enjoyed by mountain bikers and walkers alike.
-The lake reaches a maximum depth of 11 metres, and there are also special zones for children and non-swimmers.
+Fasanerie see is ideal for both swimmers and those who just wish to enjoy the view.
+Offering a beautiful landscape with winding paths, the area surrounding the lake is loved by mountain bikers and hikers alike.
+The lake reaches a depth of 11 meters, and there are also special areas for children and non-swimmers.

-Located only 27 km south of the inner city, Starnberger See is Munich's closest neighbouring lake.
-With a maximum depth of 127 metres, covering 57 squared km, and offering a view of the Alps, this lake is quite a sight to behold.
+Located only 27 km south off the city, Starnberger See is Munich's closest neighboring lake.
+With a depth of about 127 meters, covering 57 square kilometers, and offering a view of the Alps, this lake is quite a sight to behold.

-If you're into sports, Tegernsee offers possibilites both on land and water.
-The surrounding area, with its mountains and flowing meadows, is perfect for hiking, moutain biking, and scenic walks.
-For water sports, swimming, sailing and fishing are some of the many water-sport choices you have.
+If you're into sports, Tegernsee has a lot to offer on land and water.
+The surrounding area, with its mountains and flowing meadows, is perfect for hiking, mountain biking, and scenic walks.
+Swimming, sailing and fishing are some of the many water-sport choices you have.

-Home of Germany's oldest Lakeland sailing school, Ammersee offers various recreational activities, including swimming, rowing, sailing, and wind-surfing.
+Home to Germany's oldest Lakeland sailing school, Ammersee offers various recreational activities, including swimming, rowing, sailing, and wind-surfing.
 Steam liners provide transportation leading to multiple drop-offs around the lake.